Speaker of the Australian House of Representatives

 The speaker of the Australian House of Representatives is the presiding officer of the Australian House of Representatives, the lower house of the Parliament of Australia.
-The counterpart in the upper house is the president of the Senate.
+Their counterpart in the upper house is the president of the Senate.
 The office of the speakership was established in 1901 by section 35 of the Constitution of Australia.
-The primary responsibilities of the office is to oversee house debates, determine which members may speak, maintain order and the parliamentary and ministerial codes of conduct during sessions and uphold all rules and standing orders.
+The primary responsibilities of the speaker are to oversee house debates, determine which members may speak, maintain order and parliamentary and ministerial codes of conduct during sessions, and uphold the rules and standing orders.
 The current speaker of the House of Representatives is Milton Dick, who was elected on 26 July 2022.

 Term

 Vacancies

 Section 35 of the constitution provides that the speakership becomes vacant if the speaker is removed from office by a vote of the House, has resigned the office in writing to the Governor-General, or ceases to be a member of the House (including through dissolution of the House prior to a federal election).
 The Parliamentary Presiding Officers Act 1965 provides that the incumbent speaker is deemed to continue in office, despite resignation or dissolution of the House, "for the purposes of the exercise of any powers or functions of the speaker under a law of the Commonwealth" until a new speaker is chosen.
 If the speaker dies in office or is physically incapacitated, the deputy speaker is deemed to be the speaker for administrative purposes.